The Men They Couldn't Hang: 1996–present: Reformation

 In January 2007, Paul Simmonds' book A Bag of Songs was published.
 It featured a personal selection of 50 songs with lyrics, chords and commentary.
 In March 2007, the band released a new CD through their website Demos & Rarities Volume 1.
 This album is a collection of rare unreleased TMTCH recordings from the Silver Town and The Domino Club albums.
 The band are joined by Tom Spencer (The Yo Yo's, Fastlane Roogalator, The Loyalties) bringing banjo to the line-up and additional guitar and backing vocals.
 They released a new album, Devil on the Wind, on Robb Johnson's label Irregular Records on 1 June 2009.
 As a prelude to the album the band released a six track EP CD Devil on the Wind EP via their website.
 The EP contains an alternative mixes of "Devil on the Wind" and "Aquamarine", plus four songs not available on the full album.

 On 8 October 2009, almost 25 years since The Men They Couldn't Hang played their first proper gig in Camden Town at The Electric Ballroom, they returned for the official 25 Year Anniversary Celebration.

 2012 saw the release of an album from Stefan Cush's new band the Feral Family, and Paul Simmonds was recording and touring with roots singer Naomi Bedford as well as numerous live dates for TMTCH.
 The latter including appearances at Mike Peter's "The Gathering", and festival appearances alongside Billy Bragg and Adam Ant.
 They headlined the 10th anniversary commemoration of Joe Strummer's Acton Town Hall show which also featured a special guest appearance by Hard Fi.

 March 2013 saw the release of Phil (Swill) Odgers' solo album, The Godforsaken Voyage, produced by Mick Glossop.
 On the day of release of The Godforsaken Voyage, The Men They Couldn't Hang joined Stiff Little Fingers for three weeks on their UK tour.
-This combined with several festival appearances in UK and German acted as a prelude to TMTCH's 30th anniversary in 2014.
+This combined with several festival appearances in UK and Germany acted as a prelude to TMTCH's 30th anniversary in 2014.

 2014 marked the band's 30th anniversary, and they released their ninth album, The Defiant.

 In 2019, the band won Best Live Band in Folking.com's annual awards, voted for by 10,000 registered subscribers to the folk website.